-(24) A John Everett Millais painting depicts this man carrying a basin of water to wash another man's wound.
+(29) A John Everett Millais painting depicts this man carrying a basin of water to wash another man's wound.
 A 1540 work by Titian depicts this man holding a staff as a lamb sits by his right foot, while a Bruegel work depicts a crowd listening to this man (+) preaching.
-Another representation of this man depicts Salome holding a platter. () For the points, name this man, who was beheaded by Herod and baptized Jesus in the River Jordan.
+Leonardo da Vinci painted this man smiling while pointing up at the sky, and another representation of this man depicts Salome holding a platter. () For the points, name this man, who was beheaded by Herod and baptized Jesus in the River Jordan.